HeXavi8/Campus-Life/README.md

 Campus-Life is a ”realistic“ game. </br>
 In China, high school teachers often told us: "When you get to university, life will be more 'easier' than that in high school." </br>
-Taking this as a starting point, this game, as a small sample, will simply show the whole process of undergraduates from admission to graduation.
-With more elements of "college life", the game will describe the growth story of undergraduates, as well as their understanding and perception of college life. </br>
+Taking this as a starting point, this game, as a small sample, will show the whole process of undergraduates from admission to graduation.
+With more elements of "college life," the game will describe the growth story of undergraduates, as well as their understanding and perception of college life. </br>
-We hope to let the players who will go to college know what the college life is, let the players who are now in the college have a clearer understanding of the college life, let the players who have graduated for many years recall their college time. </br>
+We hope to let the players who will go to college know what college life is, let the players who are now in college have a clearer understanding of college life, let the players who have graduated for many years recall their college time. </br>
-Of course, this idea is a bit fanciful and too ambitious hahahahaha.
-Well, this is just a small project done by a group of freshmen who just learned C++, but it can be regarded as our little attempt. </br>
+Of course, this idea is a bit fanciful and too ambitious, lol.
+Well, this is just a small project done by a group of freshmen who just learned C++, but it is our little attempt. </br>

 ## Installation <a name="Installation"></a>
-For the whole project please use baiduyun to download: https://pan.baidu.com/s/1Te6A2xpzcvmVWLcgUIlrxQ extraction code: 9mvo</br>
+For the whole project, please use Baidu Cloud Disk to download: https://pan.baidu.com/s/1Te6A2xpzcvmVWLcgUIlrxQ extraction code: 9mvo</br>
-Open the folder of "Debug", click "大学轻松么.exe" to start the game.</br>
+Open the folder of "Debug," click "大学轻松么.exe" to start the game.</br>

 ## Examples <a name="Examples"></a>
 * [game.cpp](/game.cpp)